-A French fashion brand is under fire for a photo shoot involving indigenous women in southern Mexico
+A French fashion brand is under fire for a photo shoot involving Indigenous women in southern Mexico

-The video shows members of Sézane’s production team photographing and filming an older indigenous woman, Guillermina Gutiérrez, apparently wearing a mix of traditional clothing and Sézane apparel.
+The video shows members of Sézane’s production team photographing and filming an older Indigenous woman, Guillermina Gutiérrez, apparently wearing a mix of traditional clothing and Sézane apparel.
 A member of the Sézane team then asks Gutiérrez to dance as the cameras film.
 A pop song plays in the background.

-The video was re-posted across several Instagram accounts and websites, drawing widespread criticism for appearing to manipulate the indigenous woman into serving as a part of the brand’s commercial campaign.
+The video was reposted across several Instagram accounts and websites, drawing widespread criticism for appearing to manipulate the Indigenous woman into serving as a part of the brand’s commercial campaign.

 In an interview with Milenio, a Mexican news channel, Gutiérrez said that the Sézane team changed her clothes multiple times.
 She said she had to stop her work at her small craft shop.